 The cumulative grade point average is derived by dividing the total number of graded hours for which the student has officially registered into the total number of quality points earned and rounding the resulting number to two decimal places.
-The semester grade point average is determined in the same way.
+The term grade point average is determined in the same way.

 A cumulative grade point average of 2.00 is the minimum for graduation.

 Q: Does work done on an ONU Study Abroad program impact my GPA?

 A: Credit earned in an approved ONU study abroad program is not used in computing the student's cumulative GPA.
 All credit earned will be recorded as S or U, based upon the assessment and evaluation submitted to ONU.
 Credit will be recorded under the name of the "Study Abroad" institution, with the ONU course equivalent or the title of the course as given at the ‘Study Abroad' institution, as appropriate.
 The University requires that the last 30 semester hours be completed at Ohio Northern University.

 Q: I need my "major GPA," where can I find the information?